 No specific obstacle for this activity.
 For general obstacles to CBC, please check the contributor's page.

 1. Fourty students, postgraduates and teachers of Petrozavodsk State University come to Finland for educational training, scientific training or to give lectures in programmes that last from several days to 2 years.
-The programe for students-teacher exchange has existed for over 15 years (in particular quantitative quotas) on the basis of bilateral and multilateral agreements with Finnish universities.
+The programme for students-teacher exchange has existed for over 15 years (in particular quantitative quotas) on the basis of bilateral and multilateral agreements with Finnish universities.

 2. From 2004 to 2006 two trans-frontier universities – Finnish-Russian Trans-frontier University (FRCBU) and Barents Trans-frontier University (BCBU) were established on the basis of multilateral agreements between higher education institutions in North-West Russia, Finland, Sweden and Norway.
 These long-term projects are aimed at developing and implementing a joint learning master’s programmes (in English) that will allow graduates to receive further double MA degree (Double Degree Diploma).